Trustly

 Callback format

-The following is the example of a callback with an information about successful 1.00 EUR
+The following is the example of a callback with information about a 1.00 EUR

 customer in the 1625